List of American Gladiators events: 1991–93

-Beginning with the first episode of the third season and continuing for the remainder of the series, the Eliminator was no longer scored.
-Instead the leading contender was given a head start of half a second for each point he/she led by entering the event and the opposing contender had to make up the deficit.
+From the third season on, the Eliminator was no longer scored.
+Instead the leading contender was given a head start of half a second for each point by which they led entering the event; the trailing contender had to make up the deficit.
 Whoever finished the course first won the match.

 With the third season came some changes, many of which remained in place for season four.
 The layout of both courses, with corresponding changes, follows:

-Falling off the hand bike resulted in contenders being detained by Gladiators for several seconds.
-The women were held for ten seconds, the men seven.